You can install Flow Enterprise behind a load balancer such as:

 Configure Flow via the KOTS console

-Once the load balancer is configured, log in to the server where the Flow app is installed and proceed with the Install KOTS section of the Flow installation.
-Once KOTS is installed, the load balancer health check will usually show the state as Active or Healthy as the instance will be starting to listen on port 8800.
+Once the load balancer is configured, log in to the server where the Flow app is installed and install KOTS.
+Once KOTS is installed, the load balancer health check usually shows the state as Active or Healthy as the instance starts to listen on port 8800.